-I remember a woman who came up to me at the end of my Comprehensive Lactation Course in Dallas a few years ago.
+I remember a woman who came up to me at the end of a course I taught in Dallas a few years ago.
 She told me about her low-paying job, parenting responsibilities, unsupportive boss, and distance from the course.

 She faced a host of barriers that could have been a deterrent to pursuing the credential she really wanted.
 Hence, it had taken her seven years to organize the time and money it took to attend the course.
 She hastened to add that she had done so only after a lot of “shopping” for the course.
 She was determined to find a course that would best help her pass the exam, get a better-paying job, and help other mothers to breastfeed.